Ledgers Road, Slough, SL1 2RL

 Come and join us for our regular Sunday Services at 11 am and 6.30 pm.

-On the first Sunday of each month, our morning service is an all age service, followed by refreshments.
-On the remaining Sundays, Sunday School is held during the morning service.
+On the first Sunday of each month, our morning service is followed by refreshments and time to chat and catch up with other members of the congregation.
+Our Junior Church is held during morning services.

 Our mission is to: